Prag8855/aab/content/guides/freelance-visa.md

 - [ ] **Proof of housing**
     You need a [place to live](/guides/find-a-flat-in-berlin) where you can [register your address](/glossary/Anmeldung).
 If you apply in Berlin, your home address must be in Berlin.
     - [ ] **Lease**
         It must show the size of your apartment.
 Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-the-same-address).
 You must make enough money to pay your rent.
-It can be a temporary lease, a sublet or a student residence.[^41]
+It can be a temporary lease, a WG, a sublet or a student residence.[^41]
     - [ ] and **tenancy confirmation** (*[[Wohnungsgeberbestätigung]]*)
         Some temporary apartments and sublets don't give you this document.
-You might not get a work visa without it.[^1] Bring it even if you registered your address.[^43]
+You might not get a freelance visa without it.[^1] Bring it even if you registered your address.[^43]
     - [ ] and **registration certificate** (*[[Anmeldebestätigung]]*)
         You must [register your address](/glossary/Anmeldung) to get this document.
 If you don't have it, your lease and [tenancy confirmation](/glossary/Wohnungsgeberbestätigung) are sometimes enough.
 At least bring proof that you have a [*Bürgeramt* appointment](/guides/anmeldung-in-english-berlin#get-a-burgeramt-appointment).[^5]
     - [ ] and **proof of rent payments**